yurrriq/idris-koans/README.md

 [ClojureScript]: http://clojurescriptkoans.com/
 [Ruby]:          http://rubykoans.com/

-Within the [`Koans`][] folder you will find the various lessons.
+Within [`src/Koans/`][] you will find the various lessons.
 Each lesson addresses various topics within FP, and also specific to Idris.
 Each lesson consists of a series of functions that when passed through the Idris compiler will either: fail to type check, or have the wrong behaviour.
 To pass each lesson each function needs to be completed or fixed so that it type checks, or has deterministic behaviour.

-[`Koans`]: ./Koans/
+[`Koans`]: ./src/Koans/

 The files should be attempted in the following order: